FarronF/limerick-council-meetings/meetings/2023/04/18-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel & Transportation Strategic Policy Committee - 21st February 2023.md

 area.
 Mr. O’Leary added that the draft EV Strategy is to be issued for consideration during Q1

 2023 and the final strategy is expected Q2 2023.
-An implementation plan will follow on from this.--- 5
+An implementation plan will follow on from this.
+---
+5

 It was agreed to circulate the presentations as requested by Cllr.
 Secas.